What is the Orange County MLS and how can I list my property on the MLS for a flat fee? How do I list my home For Sale By Owner in Orange County, NY?

 The Orange County MLS imposes some hefty fines on its participants if certain rules are not followed.

 These fines are automatic in some cases.
 For example, listing agreements must be uploaded within 24 hours of “all necessary signatures being obtained,” or subject to an automatic fine.
 Weekends and holidays do not matter, Realtors literally have 24 hours to upload the listing agreement after they’ve posted an exclusive sale listing!

 Furthermore, at least one photograph must be uploaded onto a listing within 72 hours.
-You can upload up to 30 photographs onto a HGMLS listing, but they require at least one photo or the listing Realtor will be fined.
+You can upload up to 30 photographs onto a OneKey MLS listing, but they require at least one photo or the listing Realtor will be fined.

 Violation fines begin at $25 for missing photos, and up to $5,000 for other violations.

 The Orange County MLS actually has a system that scans all listings automatically and daily to see if any information doesn’t look right and for inappropriate language.
-Unfortunately, it’s very easy and common for Realtors to tattle on each other to the HGMLS staff.
-As a result, the HGMLS relies on Realtors to police each other’s listings.
+Unfortunately, it’s very easy and common for Realtors to tattle on each other to the MLS staff.
+As a result, the OneKey MLS relies on Realtors to police each other’s listings.

-The Board of Directors of the Hudson Gateway Association of Realtors votes on and creates the following fine chart of HGMLS violations:
+The Board of Directors of the Hudson Gateway Association of Realtors voted on and created the following fine chart for HGMLS violations which are still applicable: